sharpliner/sharpliner/README.md

         Variables =
         {
             // YAML ${{ if }} conditions are available with handy macros that expand into the
             // expressions such as comparing branch names.
-We even have "else" :)
+We also have "else" If.IsBranch("net-6.0")
-            If.IsBranch("net-6.0")
                 .Variable("DotnetVersion", "6.0.100")
                 .Group("net6-kv")